MAIN Holidays & Observances Janmashtami - Krishna's Birthday

 Upon Krishna's birth, however, the doors of the prison miraculously swung open!

 Aided by his father, the infant who was hidden in a wicker basket made his escape and (just as it was foretold) the evil King Kansa ultimately did meet his end at Krishna's hand.

 Krishna's reputation grew as a powerful vanquisher of evil, as well as a beloved example of human lovingkindness.
 He became a touchstone to the heavens, surely a reincarnation of Lord Vishnu, the divine ruler of the Universe who revealed to Arjuna the Bhagavad Gita which to this day remains the guiding religion for Hindus around the world.

-Young men form a human pyramid
+Young men form a human pyramid to break

 handi in Mumbai, India.

 Today, many Hindus will prepare for the big day by fasting until midnight, followed by a joyful celebration and an exchange of gifts.
 In Hindhu temples, the retelling of the rescue of Krishna is a popular part of Janmashtami religious festivals, along with readings from the Bhagavad Gita.

 In schools, children don Krishna costumes and crowns, play musical instruments, and enjoy special treats in honor of the day.
 At home, the house is cleaned thoroughly for the arrival of Krishna, and special Janmashtami recipes are prepared in his honor. including extra helpings of sevai kheer, a rich and creamy milk pudding.

 In the streets, a very popular sight around the time of Krishna's birthday are the teams of human pyramids formed by young men and teens to reenact an impish behavior in the life of the child Krisha -- in a popular ritual known as dahi handi.
 A handi is a clay pot filled with buttermilk and the team who reaches the top to break the pot is declared the winner!